jzrake/lunum/README.md

 # Conventions

-Unlike Lua tables with numeric keys, lunum arrays start from index
+Unlike Lua tables with numeric keys, Lunum arrays start from index
 0. This is to in order to be consistent with C, Python, and numpy.
-The Lunum C API provides functions for pushing new lunum arrays onto the stack, and obtaining them from the stack.
+The Lunum C API provides functions for pushing new Lunum arrays onto the stack, and obtaining them from the stack.